sahilaf/Bangla-Voice-Assistant/README.md

 # Bangla Voice Assistant Agent

-This is a Python-based voice assistant that speaks and understands Bangla using LiveKit, Gemini, and Deepgram.
+This is a Python-based voice assistant that speaks and understands Bangla using LiveKit, Gemini, Whisper and Edge_tts

 ## Prerequisites